siswara/MedRecommendExt/README.md

 ## How-to-use

 To test out the extension, navigate to a website (for example: https://www.nejm.org/doi/full/10.1056/NEJMcpc2107353?query=featured_home), and allow the extension permissions by clicking on it (in the upper right hand corner of your chrome window).
 Once you open the extension, click the button inside the extension.
-You can now see the relevant disease entity and the corresponding related links.
+You can now see the relevant disease entities and the corresponding related links.

 ![Alt Text](https://raw.githubusercontent.com/siswara/MedRecommendExt/main/assets/MedExtension_Gif.gif)